 The cost of tuition and fees at Gloucester County College may change annually.
-The current price per credit can be found in the College catalog or on our website, www.gccnj.edu under the Admissions tab.
-All F-1 visa holders must have a full course load of at least 12 credits.
+The current price per credit can be found in the College catalog or on our website, www.gccnj.edu.
+All F-1 visa holders must have a full course load of at least 12 credits, charged at the international rate which is the same as the out-of-state rate.
 In addition to the tuition and fees, the sponsor is responsible for books, housing, meals, transportation, and other costs.
 Please refer to the Estimated Annual Budget.

 - WHEN IT THE MONEY DUE?